SIRAHFF/documentation/_sources/AMBER/Tutorial-4.rst.txt

 .. note::

-	Notice: 5' and 3' end residues mast be renamed to AW5, TW5, GW5 or CW5 and AW3, TW3, GW3 or CW3 to represent the corresponding Adenine, Thymine, Guanine or Cytosine extremes in a closed circular DNA.
+	5' and 3' end residues mast be renamed to AW5, TW5, GW5 or CW5 and AW3, TW3, GW3 or CW3 to represent the corresponding Adenine, Thymine, Guanine or Cytosine extremes in a closed circular DNA.

 .. tip::

     This is the basic usage of the script **cgconv.pl**, you can learn other capabilities from its help:
     ``./sirah.amber/tools/CGCONV/cgconv.pl -h``

-The input file ``i`` ccdna.pdb contains all the heavy atoms composing the DNA molecule, while the output ``o`` ccdna_cg.pdb preserves a few of them.
+The input file ``-i`` ccdna.pdb contains all the heavy atoms composing the DNA molecule, while the output ``-o`` ccdna_cg.pdb preserves a few of them.

 Please check both PDB structures using VMD: